jcklie/ReindeerIkenga/README.md

 ReindeerIkenga
 ==============

-Automized extraction of the DHBW Calendar to a Google Calendar
+Automized extraction of the DHBW Mannheim Course Calendar to a Google Calendar

 Requirements
 -------------